Table of Contents

 Maintaining up-to-date and accurate IT asset and support information ensures if a failure occurs, then you will know who to contact to help fix it.

-People are hired and/or change positions, support vendors change, and assets are replaced and/or added to your IT environment.
+Organizations hire or change positions of people, experience changes in support vendors, and replace or add assets to their IT environment.
 Monitoring these changes and maintaining up-to-date records can help avoid confusion in the middle of a major incident.

-Virima’s incident and problem management processes can be tied to specific assets and service owners so it’s easy to identify the correct next-level resources to respond.
+Virima’s incident and problem management processes can tie to specific assets and service owners.
+Thus making it easy to identify the correct next-level resources to respond.

 For more details, view our webinar titled “Improve Incident Management: Be Ready for the 3am Call”.

 Major incidents will happen.
 You won’t know when they occur.
-You won’t know what will cause them.
+Also, you won’t know what will cause them.
 You can take steps today, however, to improve your incident management plan.

 Get started with Virima

 Virima is here to help.
 Virima features can automatically discover and map your critical IT resources and the interconnections that link them to one another, your applications and services, and your users.